-For the year 2019, the Company generated small revenue from construction activities due to completion of old project.
+For the year 2020, the Company generated revenues from construction activities particularly on its housing development projects.
 The Management expects that Company will still continue to engage in construction until such time that its plan to engage into real estate business is pursued.